-The XML report produced by coverage xml also includes branch information, including separate statement and branch coverage percentages.
+The XML and JSON reports produced by coverage xml and coverage json also include branch information, including separate statement and branch coverage percentages.

-4.6.2 How it works
+5.6.2 How it works

 When measuring branches, coverage.py collects pairs of line numbers, a source and destination for each transition from one line to another.
 Static analysis of the source provides a list of possible transitions.
 Comparing the measured to the possible indicates missing branches.